ZacWarner/Project2/README.md

 4) Sellers and Buyers independently negotiate terms and logistics of sale or exhange.
 5) Sellers can remove items that they have added, but not the items of other Sellers.
 6) Buyers can leave reviews of Sellers, report fraud/inaccurate account (Seller never deletes items that have been sold, etc.)

+## A full stack web app
+### built using node, express, sequelize, java, html, and css